 Global Challenge Internships Programme is now open to University of Birmingham undergraduate students from all years of study.

-The application deadline for opportunities for summer 2014 will be 9 February 2014.
+Applications have now closed for the Global Challenge programme for summer 2014.
+The application deadline for opportunities for summer 2014 was 9 February 2014.

 Opportunities for 2014

 Museum Victoria internship, Melbourne, Australia

 British Consulate internship, Chicago, USA

 GlaxoSmithKline HR internship, Casablanca, Morocco